 More Australians will have a My Health Record in 2019

-In early 2019, the Australian Government will create a My Health Record for every Australian, unless they choose not to have one.
-The opt-out period is from 16 July 2018 to 31 January 2019 where Australians can elect to not have a record created.
-After the opt-out period ends, a person can delete their record permanently at any time.
+On 21 February 2019, the Australian Government created a My Health Record for every Australian, unless they chose not to have one.
+The opt-out period was opened from 16 July 2018 to 31 January 2019 where Australians could elect not have a record created.
+The national participation rate for the My Health Record is 90.1%

 How Queensland Health uses the My Health Record system

 Queensland Health first connected with the My Health Record system in November 2013.
 Clinicians can view a patient’s My Health Record via The Viewer application (available at all Queensland Health facilities) and the integrated electronic Medical Record—ieMR.

 Queensland Health hospitals can also send discharge summaries to a patient’s My Health Record if the patient has registered with the national system.

 - discharge summaries—available at all Queensland Health hospitals, except The Prince Charles Hospital

 - finalised pathology results—from all Hospital and Health Services (HHSs), except Torres and Cape